NoCode-NoLife/Sabine/README.md

-Sabine is an open-source MMORPG server, developed as a collaborative effort to create a server software that gives users the chance to experience the early versions of RO for fun and preservation, while giving developers the oppurtunity to learn and hone their skills in a familar environment.
+Sabine is an open-source MMORPG server, developed as a collaborative effort to create a server software that gives users the chance to experience the early versions of RO for fun and preservation, while giving developers the opportunity to learn and hone their skills in a familiar environment.

-This project is very explicilty not about playing a game or competing with any services provided by game developers or publishers, and we don't endorse such actions.
+This project is very explicitly not about playing a game or competing with any services provided by game developers or publishers, and we don't endorse such actions.
 We're here to learn and create, not to steal or destroy.